-However, a side effect of this lock-free behavior is that a new node may receive multicasts from several other inserting nodes.
-Fortunately, this effect is uncommon and it is rare that the new node will be anything other than a leaf in the tree (i.e., the new node will not forward the multicast).
+This algorithm can result in multiple multicasts to a new node.
+However, this is uncommon and it is rare that the new node will be anything other than a leaf in the tree (i.e. the new node will not forward the multicast).
 Further, the new node can easily suppress duplicate multicast messages.

-4.5.
-Running Time Analysis
+4.5 Running Time Analysis

-The total number of hops is $O(\log^2 n)$ with high probability.
-Finding the surrogate is no more costly than searching for an object pointer, and Plaxton et al. [24] argue that finding an object pointer requires O(d) network traffic (and $O(\log n)$ hops).
+Without objects, the total network traffic required for node insertion is $O(d \log b)$ in expectation, where d is the diameter of the network.
+The total number of hops is $O(\log^2 n)$ with high probability.8 Finding the surrogate is no more costly than searching for an object pointer, and [20] argues that finding an object pointer requires O(d) network traffic (and $O(\log n)$ hops).
 Multicast takes time O(kd) where k is the number of nodes reached.
-However, k will be small in expectation, and bounded by $\log n$ with high probability.
+But k will be small in expectation, and bounded by $\log n$ with high probability.
 Finally, building the neighbor tables takes $O(\log^2 n)$ messages.
 If there are m objects that should be on the new node, then the cost of republishing all those objects is at most O(md).
 This gives a total traffic of $O(md \log n)$ for object pointer relocation.

-5. Node Deletion
+5 Node Deletion

-In this section we present algorithms that help maintain our invariants when nodes leave the network.
+In this section, we present algorithms that help maintain our invariants when nodes leave the network.
 We consider two cases: voluntary and involuntary delete.
 A voluntary delete occurs when a node informs the network that it is about to exit.
 This is the preferred mode of deletion that permits the infrastructure to maintain availability of objects by fixing neighbor links and object pointers.
 An involuntary delete occurs when a node ceases to participate in the network without warning, due to a node failure, a network failure, or an attack.
 Note that it is unreasonable to hope that all deletes are voluntary deletes, and we present an algorithm for this case only for completeness.
 In real networks, nodes and links will typically fail without warning, so involuntary delete is the common case.
 We discuss this case in Section 5.2.